 In the event that satisfactory progress is not maintained, financial aid funds must be withheld.
-If satisfactory progress has been re-established after successful completion of a semester or summer term, the student may be considered for re-evaluation for financial aid.
+If satisfactory progress has been re-established after successful completion of a semester, winter or summer term, the student may be considered for re-evaluation for financial aid.
 A student on academic probation is not making satisfactory academic progress.
+The SAP policy may be viewed at: http://wku.edu/financialaid/sap.php.